 What tests does the full sexual health screen include?

-The full sexual health screen includes HIV I & II, P24 antigen (early HIV detection), hepatitis C, hepatitis B, syphilis, herpes (where clinically indicated), chlamydia, gonorrhoea, bacterial infections, ureaplasma and mycoplasma.
+The full STD testing package includes HIV I & II, P24 antigen (early HIV detection), hepatitis C, hepatitis B, syphilis, herpes (where clinically indicated), chlamydia, gonorrhoea, bacterial infections, ureaplasma and mycoplasma.
+The doctor will take a blood sample, urine sample and swabs.
+We can also conduct the screen without swabs but this would exclude some bacterial infections.
+You can discuss your options with the doctor.

 We pride ourselves on having an excellent confidentiality service.
 You can get tested without providing your real name or your GP’s information, and results will never be shared with third parties.
 You can get your results in whatever form you prefer.